- Main Page

 - The Man Behind the Man: His influence is so wide spread that Gnost-Dural considers his lack of involvement in the Exar Kun War to be of immense interest.

-- Meaningful Name: his Sith lord title, Lord Vitiate, is similar to vita, which is Latin for life.
+- Meaningful Name: His Sith lord title, "vitiate" means to spoil, violate or morally corrupt.
+It's also similar to vita, which is Latin for life.
 Presumably this is a nod to his immortality.